-Over $350,000 of jewlery was stolen from Iggy Azalea and Playboi Carti's Atlanta home
+Over $350,000 of jewelry was stolen from Iggy Azalea and Playboi Carti's Atlanta home

-(CNN)Rappers Iggy Azalea and Playboi Carti were robbed last week, losing more than $350,000 worth of jewelry from their Atlanta home in under ten minutes, according to a police report.
+(CNN)Rappers Iggy Azalea and Playboi Carti were robbed last week, with more than $350,000 worth of jewelry taken from their Atlanta home in under 10 minutes, according to a police report.

 Azalea, whose real name is Amethyst Kelly, was at home the night of November 14 in the Atlanta house she rents with Carti when it was burglarized.